alex-bellon/wikipedia/README.md

 ### Grammar
 - [Adjective Order](https://en.wikipedia.org/wiki/Adjective#Order) - In many languages, attributive adjectives usually occur in a specific order.
 In general, the adjective order in English can be summarised as: opinion, size, age or shape, colour, origin, material, purpose.
 This sequence (with age preceding shape) is sometimes referred to by the mnemonic OSASCOMP.
+- [Anthimeria](https://en.wikipedia.org/wiki/Anthimeria) - using one part of speech as another, such as using a noun as a verb: "The little old lady turtled along the road."
+In linguistics, this is called conversion; when a noun becomes a verb, it is a denominal verb, when a verb becomes a noun, it is a deverbal noun.
+- [Antimetabole](https://en.wikipedia.org/wiki/Antimetabole) - the repetition of words in successive clauses, but in transposed order; for example, "I know what I like, and I like what I know".
+- [Denominal verb](https://en.wikipedia.org/wiki/Denominal_verb) - verbs derived from nouns.
+- [Deverbal noun](https://en.wikipedia.org/wiki/Deverbal_noun) - nouns that are derived from verbs or verb phrases, but that behave grammatically purely as nouns, not as verbs.
+- [Symploce](https://en.wikipedia.org/wiki/Symploce) - a figure of speech in which a word or phrase is used successively at the beginning of two or more clauses or sentences and another word or phrase with a similar wording is used successively at the end of them.
+It is the combination of anaphora and epistrophe.
+- [Verbification](https://en.wikipedia.org/wiki/Conversion_(word_formation)#Verbing) - is creation of a verb from a noun, adjective or other word.

 ### Idioms
 - [Hobson's Choice](https://en.wikipedia.org/wiki/Hobson's_choice) - a free choice in which only one thing is offered.
 Because a person may refuse to accept what is offered, the two options are taking it or taking nothing.
 In other words, one may "take it or leave it".